 As an athletic department, Shawnee State is recognized as a Five-Star Institution for Champions of Character.
 During the 2011-12 year, the Bears Champions of Character score was the highest amongst all Mid-South schools and the sixth-highest amongst all schools in the NAIA.

 Throughout his coaching career, Hamilton has consistently scheduled a tough non-conference slate to prepare his team for the conference schedule.
 During his tenure, the Bears have played the likes of Boston College, Florida State University, Texas Christian University, University of Detroit-Mercy and many other Division I opponents.
-Through the years, his teams have continually risen to the challenge of playing top competition throughout the country.
-This past season, the Bears won three games against teams that were ranked in the top-25 at the time.
+Hamilton’s teams have continually risen to the challenge of playing top competition throughout the country.
+During the 2012-13 season, the Bears won three games against teams that were ranked in the top-25 at the time.
 Additionally, the Bears notched an overtime win over Georgetown College, who was receiving votes at the time before going on to win the NAIA National Championship later that season.

 These victories last season just continued Shawnee State’s history of playing its best on the biggest stages as the Bears also beat then-No. 1 Pikeville during the 2011-12 season when Pikeville was the reigning NAIA Champion coming into that season.
 The upset win over Pikeville was just one instance of Hamilton's team playing its best in big games.
 In 2004-05, the Bears knocked off eventual National Champion Walsh twice during the regular season.
 In the 2008-09 season, Hamilton and the Bears went into then-No. 1 ranked Cedarville and took down the Yellow Jackets on their home floor.
 With a young squad during the 2010-11 season, his team made national headlines as it knocked off second-ranked Georgetown College, with then-sophomore Tyler Morgan garnering National Player of the Week honors.